bkleinen/bkleinen.github.io/ss2014/info2/labs/lab-02.md

 ## Lab Report / What to turn in

-Your report is due by 10.00 am on Monday after the lab (for Groups 1&2.)
+Your report is due by 10.00 am on Monday after the lab.

 As in Informatics 1, I am more interested in process than in product, although we are now getting more interested in products as well.